fbpx

 If you are an EU resident, you can basically skip this article, as the new legislation is not relevant to you.
 You can still buy every property you wish, use it the way you wish and stay in Greece for as long as you wish.

-If you are a non-EU resident buying a home in Greece, here are your options:
+If you are a non-EU resident buying a home in Greece, the new Golden Visa minimums apply.
+You have the following options:

-The 400,000 Euro threshold will apply to properties on the Greek mainland (besides Athens and Thessaloniki) and also to properties on the small Greek islands of fewer than 3,100 residents.
+The 400,000 Euro threshold applies to properties on the Greek mainland (besides Athens and Thessaloniki) and also to properties on the small Greek islands of fewer than 3,100 residents.

 The 800,000 Euros threshold applies to properties in Athens, Thessaloniki, or one of the Greek islands with more than 3,100 residents.